-- FS 100.
+FS 100.
 Firefighter I. 4.5 hours credit.
 Co-requisite: Concurrent enrollment in FS 207.
 This course will enable the student to perform basic fire service operations and gain basic knowledge of personal safety, personal protective clothing and equipment, fire service tools and equipment, fire behavior, building construction, and fire ground tactics and strategies.
-The student will also cover the content outlined in the National Fire Protection Association's (NFPA) Standard 1001, Firefighter Professional Qualifications, pertaining to the Firefighter I level. - FS 103.
+The student will also cover the content outlined in the National Fire Protection Association's (NFPA) Standard 1001, Firefighter Professional Qualifications, pertaining to the Firefighter I level.

+FS 103.
 Fire Officer I. 3 hours credit.
 Prerequisite: FS 100 and FS 207, both with a C or better, and Firefighter I certification.
 This course will enable the student to identify the organization and management of fire and emergency services departments and the relationship of government agencies to the fire service.
 The student will become familiar with fire and emergency service, ethics, and leadership from the perspective of the company officer.

-- FS 110.
+FS 110.
 Fire and Emergency Services Safety and Survival.
 3 hours credit.
 This course will enable the student to understand the concepts of risk management and mitigation as they pertain to the emergency services.
-The student will take an in-depth look at the 16 life safety initiatives established by the fire and emergency services. - FS 113.
+The student will take an in-depth look at the 16 life safety initiatives established by the fire and emergency services.

+FS 113.
 OSHA 10.
 2 hours credit.
 This course will enable the student, who has safety responsibility, to gain knowledge related to the General Industry Safety and Health Program.
 The student will receive additional training on the various disciplines.
-The General Industry Safety and Health course will emphasize hazard identification, avoidance, control and prevention. - FS 125.
+The General Industry Safety and Health course will emphasize hazard identification, avoidance, control and prevention.

+FS 125.
 Fire Inspector I. 3 hours credit.
-This course will enable the student to conduct a building inspection, communicate fire prevention recommendations, and preplan for effective action during fires and emergencies. - FS 130.
+This course will enable the student to conduct a building inspection, communicate fire prevention recommendations, and preplan for effective action during fires and emergencies.

+FS 130.
 Building Construction for the Fire Service.
 3 hours credit.
 This course will enable the student to discuss the components of building construction related to firefighter and life safety.
-The student will gain knowledge of the elements of construction and design of structures that are shown to be key factors when inspecting buildings, preplanning fire operations, and operating at emergencies. - FS 135.
+The student will gain knowledge of the elements of construction and design of structures that are shown to be key factors when inspecting buildings, preplanning fire operations, and operating at emergencies.

+FS 135.
 Fire Prevention.
 3 hours credit.
 This course will enable the student to identify and comprehend fundamental knowledge relating to the field of fire prevention.
-The student will learn about the history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation. - FS 140.
+The student will learn about the history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.

+FS 140.
 Emergency Rescue.
 3 hours credit.
 Prerequisite: FS 100 with a C or better or concurrent enrollment in FS 100.
 This course will enable the student to identify and perform rescue procedures required by emergency personnel with particular emphasis on applying current hardware and procedural developments to the area of emergency rescue.
 The student will research the specific hazards associated with the natural and man-made disasters that are the results of our modern, technical society.
-The student will intentionally spend time developing both public and personal safety awareness while training or when working on an emergency scene. - FS 141.
+The student will intentionally spend time developing both public and personal safety awareness while training or when working on an emergency scene.

+FS 141.
 Rope Rescue I. 1 hour credit.
 Prerequisite: FS 100 with a C or better or concurrent enrollment in FS 100.
 This course will enable the student to recognize conditions requiring rope rescue by meeting National Fire Protection Association's 1006 and 1670 standards pertaining to rope rescue.
-The student will also learn hazard recognition, equipment use, and techniques necessary to operate at a rope rescue incident. - FS 142.
-Rope Rescue II.
-1 hour credit.
-Prerequisites: FS 100 and FS 141 both with a C or better or be concurrent enrollment in FS 100 and FS 141.
-This course will enable the student to recognize conditions requiring rope rescue by meeting National Fire Protection Association's 1006 and 1670 standards pertaining to rope rescue.
-The student will also learn additional hazard recognition, equipment use, and techniques necessary to operate at a rope rescue incident.
-The student will execute site control and management on a scene requiring advanced rope rescue techniques. - FS 145.
-Fire Protection Systems.
-3 hours credit.
-Co-requisite: Concurrent enrollment in FS 265.
-This course will enable the student to obtain a foundation of theoretical knowledge in order to understand the principles of water use in fire protection and to apply hydraulic principles to analyze and sole water supply problems. - FS 146.
-Confined Space Rescue I. 1 hour credit.
-Prerequisite: FS 141 and FS 142 both with a C or better.
-This course will enable the student to identify and demonstrate skills and techniques proficiently as a confined space entrant, attendant, and as part of a confined space rescue team.
-The student will demonstrate basic fundamentals of confined space rescue, such as identifying hazards, confined space classifications, and the roles and responsibilities of confined space team members.
-The student will demonstrate pre-entry procedures, use of appropriate personal protective equipment, and various monitoring equipment.
+The student will also learn hazard recognition, equipment use, and techniques necessary to operate at a rope rescue incident.